 I don’t exaggerate when I say it were 100+ times on a daily basis.
-How many times a day do you log in?
+How many times a day do you check in?

-I realised most people are on holidays to show off instead of discover and enjoy.
-Every time you see other people’s great life you are subconsciously comparing it with yours.
+I realised that most people are on holidays to show off instead of to discover and enjoy.
+Every time you see other people’s apparent great lives on Instagram you are subconsciously comparing it with yours.
 This causes FOMO, stress, anxiety and eventually depression.

 That’s not my opinion, research reveals how social media platforms can greatly affect your mental health.

 Shutting down notifications and muting all my connections didn’t work out properly for Instagram.
-They will always have smart tricks to keep you addicted and logging in every time again.
+They will always have smart tricks to keep you addicted and logging in again.

-When you have muted someone, their stories are still visible.
-So you keep coming back for this and to check for new likes or followers.
+When you have muted someone, their stories keep being visible.
+So you keep coming back for it and to check for new likes or followers.
 I didn’t want this anymore so I ended up deleting the app completely from my phone.

 I’m OK with that.